Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Conserved quantities and spin dynamics in the isolated self-gravitating system

 where those terms involving the monopole moment of body $B$ have been isolated, and the conclusion that the mass dipole moments of bodies vanish is employed.
 It is shown that for body $A$, the lack of $m^{A}$ and $Q^{A}$ implies that its own monopole moments do not affect the motion of $\boldsymbol{S}^{A}$, whereas those terms involving $\hat{M}^{A}_{jI_{l}}m^{B}$ and $\hat{Q}^{A[l]}_{jI_{l}}Q^{B}$ reveal that its higher-order multipole moments can affect the motion of $\boldsymbol{S}^{A}$, which is consistent with the inherent properties of the spin angular momentum.
 Combined with the result from equation (\ref{equ3.65}), this observation highlights that both the size and shape of a body not only impact its orbital motion but also significantly influence its spin motion in $f(R)$ gravity.
-The remaining terms in eq.~(\ref{equ4.55}) suggest that the couplings between the higher-order multipole moments of body $A$ and those of other bodies can also influence the motion of $\boldsymbol{S}^{A}$.
-Although this is analogous to the case for the center-of-center acceleration $\boldsymbol{a}^{A}$, it should be noted that the scalar multipole moments involved in the multipole expansions of $S_{i}^{A}$ and $a^{A}_{i}$ differ, where the definition of those in the expansion of $S_{i}^{A}$ has been slightly extended as outlined in eq.~(\ref{equ4.53}).
+The remaining terms in Eq.~(\ref{equ4.55}) suggest that the couplings between the higher-order multipole moments of body $A$ and those of other bodies can also influence the motion of $\boldsymbol{S}^{A}$.
+Although this is analogous to the case for the center-of-center acceleration $\boldsymbol{a}^{A}$, it should be noted that the scalar multipole moments involved in the multipole expansions of $S_{i}^{A}$ and $a^{A}_{i}$ differ, where the definition of those in the expansion of $S_{i}^{A}$ has been slightly extended as outlined in Eq.~(\ref{equ4.53}).
 Finally, from the terms in the Coulomb-type and Yukawa-type parts, we recognize that the mass dipole moment of body $A$ fails to contribute to the motion of $\boldsymbol{S}^{A}$, whereas its scalar dipole moment plays a role.
-This fact presents the intrinsic difference between GR and $f(R)$ gravity as the scalar multipole moments only arise in the framework of $f(R)$ gravity.
+While similar scalar dipole effects are known in the context of massless scalar-tensor theories (e.g., Ref.~\cite{Kopeikin2019}), in $f(R)$ gravity these interactions are uniquely governed by the massive Yukawa sector, a feature that distinguishes it from both GR and the massless case.